Closing Procedures and Standards

-The Office of the University Controller requires all entities to perform closing procedures at the following frequencies:
+The Office of the University Controller requires Constituent Reporting Units (CRUs) to perform closing procedures at the following frequencies:

-- Quarterly Close Key fiscal officer responsibilities included in month/quarter-end close include variance analysis, balance sheet and income statement substantiation, accruals and account reconciliation.
+- Interim Close Key fiscal officer responsibilities included in interim close procedures include reviewing IU Accounting Standards, reviewing system and user roles, financial statement variance analysis, balance sheet balance substantiation, posting and reviewing accruals, and account reconciliation.

-- Year-End Close Key fiscal officer responsibilities included in year-end close consists of quarterly closing activites in addition to specific year-end items such as org reversion, covering cash balances and a complete fiscal year-end checklist to complete prior to closing.
+- Year-End Close Key fiscal officer responsibilities included in year-end close procedures consist of interim closing activities in addition to specific year-end items such as org reversion, covering cash balances, and sub-certification.

-A detailed closing calendar is shown below to note when all documentation and procedures should be completed:
+A detailed closing calendar is shown below to note when all procedures should be completed: